Skip to content

 • Open the integrated terminal by clicking on the terminal tab at the bottom

-• Navigate to ~/RIOT/examples/hello-world using cd ~/RIOT/examples/hello-world
+• Navigate to ~/RIOT/examples/basic/hello-world using cd ~/RIOT/examples/basic/hello-world

 • Run the make command to build the code